 Jumbo loans, or jumbo mortgages, refer to home loans that exceed conforming loan limits as defined by the Federal Housing Finance Agency (FHFA).
 In addition, jumbo loans are not scrutinized or guaranteed by Freddie Mac or Fannie Mae.

-Loans between $453,100 through $679,650 are considered a high-balance loan.
-Loan amounts above this are now considered jumbo loans and you may secure financing up to $2 million.
+Loans between $548,250 through $822,250 are considered a high-balance loan.
+Loan amounts above this are now considered jumbo loans and you may secure financing up to $3 million for qualified borrowers.

 Fill out the form below and a mortgage professional will get back to you shortly.

 Lenders face more credit risk with jumbo loans, not only because of the large amount of money, but also because these loans are not guaranteed by Fannie Mae or Freddie Mac.
 As a result, you will need to meet more extensive requirements to qualify when compared to getting a conventional loan.
 Typically, you will need to meet these criteria: